jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 this feature by attaching many such probes or making expensive processing on them.

 Generic probes are added to debugger with `debugger.introspection.add_probe` function.
-A typical modult should look like:
+A typical module should look like:

 ```lua
     local introspection = require "debugger.introspection"